just-the-docs/just-the-docs/peopleops/ONBOARDING_GUIDE.md

 PROCESS
 {: .label .label-purple }

-  - Provide a void cheque (in Canada this includes your bank account number, routing/transit number and institution number) to our accounting staff via [this email address](mailto:accounting@countable.ca) -  you can also send any future inquiries about accounting matters there.
+  - Provide a void cheque (in Canada this includes your bank account number, routing/transit number and institution number) to our accounting staff via [this email address](mailto:accounting@countable.ca).
+Please also include your bank's name, address, and a photo of your government issued ID card.

 ### Environment